XiaoXiao-Woo/PanCollection/README.md

 2. Set model, loss, optimizer, scheduler. see in folder of PanCollection/UDL/pansharpening/models/*modelName*_main.py.

-3. write a new model in folder of PanCollection/UDL/pansharpening/models/*modelName*/model_*modelName*.py.
+3. Write a new model in folder of PanCollection/UDL/pansharpening/models/*modelName*/model_*modelName*.py.

 Note that when you add a new model into PanCollection, you need to update PanCollection/UDL/pansharpening/models/`__init__.py` and add option_*modelName*.py.

 **Others**
 * if you want to add customized datasets, you need to update: